SoftwareBrothers/adminjs/tutorials/resource-decorators.md

   constructor(params) {
     super(params)

-    // You can define changes as an class parameters: this.resourceName = 'Article'
+    // You can define changes as class parameters: this.resourceName = 'Article'
     this.listProperties = ['title', 'content', 'publishedAt']
     this.showProperties = ['title', 'publishedAt']